Combining longitudinal cohort studies to examine cardiovascular risk factor trajectories across the adult lifespan: Application

 \subsection{LRPP}

 Our work is motivated by the LRPP, a well-established individual-level pooled data set from 20 community-based cardiovascular disease cohort studies conducted in the U.S. over the last 50 years.
-Cohorts were included in the LRPP if they met the following criteria: i) community- or population-based sampling or large volunteer cohort, not participants in a Randomized Control Trial (RCT), ii) availability of at least one baseline examination at which participants provided demographic, personal and medical history information and underwent direct measurement of physiologic and/or anthropometric variables (e.g., blood pressure, weight), iii) longitudinal follow-up of at least 10 years with complete or near-complete ascertainment of vital status, and iv) availability of cause-specific or cardiovascular mortality data with or without ascertainment of non-fatal CVD events.
+Cohorts were included in the LRPP if they met the following criteria: i) community- or population-based sampling or large volunteer cohort, not participants in a Randomized Control Trial (RCT), ii) availability of at least one baseline examination at which participants provided demographic, personal and medical history information and underwent direct measurement of physiologic and/or anthropometric variables (e.g., blood pressure, weight), iii) longitudinal follow-up of at least 10 years with complete or near-complete ascertainment of vital status.
+This inclusion criterion ensured that cohorts provided sufficient longitudinal coverage and reliable mortality data to support the analysis of within-subject risk factor trajectories.
+While 10 years of follow-up was a cohort-level requirement, individuals with shorter follow-up lengths were included; and iv) availability of cause-specific or cardiovascular mortality data with or without ascertainment of non-fatal CVD events.

 For our analysis, we use data from 7 contemporary CVD cohorts, the Atherosclerosis Risk in Communities (ARIC) study, Coronary Artery Risk Development in Young Adults (CARDIA), Cardiovascular Health Study (CHS), Multi-Ethnic Study of Atherosclerosis (MESA), Framingham Heart Study (FHS), Framingham Offspring Study (FOS), and the Jackson Heart Study (JHS).
 The dataset of each cohort is separately available on the BioLINCC data repository \citep{BioLINCC_Handbook_2023}.
 After obtaining the data, variables of interest from each data set were cleaned and renamed using a standardized protocol to allow for ease of use in pooling project analyses.
-Data have been aligned so that measurements are assigned to the age at which it was measured for each individual participant in each cohort.
+Data have been aligned so that measurements are assigned to the age at which they were measured for each individual participant in each cohort.
 All data in the LRPP is de-identified.